 The claim is that this ball of metal represents the energy you would need for a lifetime of western style living, provided one produces this energy by using thorium in ‘the right reactor’.
 However, from our page ‘one tonne of heavy metal equals one gigawattyear’, we know that it doesn’t matter much which fissionable metal you use here.
 So we might as well rephrase the question to ‘how big is that heavy metal ball’?

-I don’t know who was first to present this ball.
-I first saw it in Kirk Sorensen’s youtubed presentations, but it may have been Gorden MacDowell who mixed in the picture.
+I don’t know who was actually the first to present this ball.
+I first saw it in Kirk Sorensen’s youtube presentations, but it may have been Gorden MacDowell who mixed in the picture.
 According to some, it was Robert Hargraves who first used it.
-More recently, I saw Thomas Jam Pedersen use it in a life Meet&Greet presentation, in Delft, Netherlands.
+In December 2017, I saw Thomas Jam Pedersen use it in a life Meet&Greet presentation, in Delft, Netherlands.

 In this TED talk on thorium energy, Pedersen hits the ball at 2:05.

 In her recent documentary ‘Thorium, la face gachée du nucleaire‘, Myriam Tonelotto shows a somewhat larger ball.

 But if you’ve seen this thorium ball for the 653d time, you may start wondering what exactly the ball summarizes.
 And what size it should be – apparently, there are different opinions here.

 Does it supply all the energy needed to sustain the life you live?
 Does it include your yearly trip to the Bahama’s?
 Your kilometers made for commuting?
 Or just the electricity to last you a lifetime?
 It looks so small.